Phase structure of below-threshold harmonics in aligned molecules: a few-level model system

-While this behavior looks similar to the two-center interference observed in HHG in aligned diatomic molecules \cite{lein2002role}, the microscopic origin is distinctly different and not caused by the interference of two contributions but by different electron dynamics in $x$- and $y$-direction due to the transition frequencies $\omega_{21x}$ and $\omega_{30y}$.
-We imagine that this effect might be observed in molecular targets with two distinct axes and excited states that have transition dipoles along both axes.
-Crystalline polyacenes, recently shown to generate high-order harmonics with remarkable efficiency \cite{wiechmann2025}, meet this criterion and present a highly promising platform thanks to their intrinsic molecular alignment.
-Their direction-dependent electronic structure makes them well-suited for probing features such as those presented here.
-Whether continuum contributions in the generation of BTH in molecules eliminate the observed features remains to be seen.
-In future work, our improved understanding of anisotropic phase features might advance existing HHG-based orbital tomography in aligned molecular targets \cite{itatani2004tomographic}.
+While this behavior looks similar to the two-center interference reported in HHG from aligned diatomic molecules \cite{lein2002role}, the microscopic origin is distinctly different.
+In H$_2^+$, interference between spatially separated emission centers produces similar amplitude minima and phase jumps for the high harmonic orders.
+In our model, in contrast, the phase behavior arises from two uncoupled TLS with distinct transition frequencies, $\omega_{21x}$ and $\omega_{30y}$, whose orthogonal dipoles lead to the observed signature in the amplitude and phase of the BTH.\\ We expect similar features for the bound-bound contributions to BTH in aligned molecules with orthogonal transition dipole moments of different electronic transitions.
+Crystalline pentacene, recently shown to generate high-order harmonics with remarkable efficiency~\cite{wiechmann2025}, meets this criterion and presents a highly promising platform thanks to their intrinsic molecular alignment.
+Nevertheless, the continuum contributions to the generation of BTH in molecules might mask the observed features.\\ In future work, our improved understanding of anisotropic phase features will advance existing HHG-based orbital tomography in aligned molecular targets.
 Focusing on the BTH may enable more detailed reconstructions sensitive to excited-state dynamics.